Bombing of Gorla: Attack

-Air raid sirens had sounded in Milan at 11:14 in the morning, warning the district's residents of an impending air raid.
-However, many people had not made it to shelter when the bombs hit around 15 minutes later.
+Air raid sirens had sounded in Milan at 11:14 in the morning, warning the district's residents of an impending air raid; however, many people had not made it to shelter when the bombs hit around 15 minutes later.
 Civilian eyewitness accounts of the event vary, with some remembering low-flying bombers while others remember bombers high in the air.
 614 civilians were killed in Gorla and Precotto.
-Among those killed were 184 students of the Gorla elementary school, 14 teachers, the school director, 4 janitors and a health assistant.
+Among those killed were 184 students of the Gorla elementary school, 14 teachers, the school director, 4 janitors, and a health assistant.
 A bomb hit the central stairwell of the school building as the children and school personnel were going down to the air raid shelter.
 After the raid, the 451st faced internal criticism from within the 49th Bombardment Wing, but faced no further repercussions for bombing Gorla.
-One source alleges that American strategic bombing doctrine, which placed an emphasis on breaking the morale of an enemy nation through the bombing of cities, led to a culture of indifference towards Italian civilian casualties.
+There are allegations that American strategic bombing doctrine, which placed an emphasis on breaking the morale of an enemy nation through the bombing of cities, led to a culture of indifference towards Italian civilian casualties.